fleetdm/fleet/docs/02-Deploying/02-Configuration.md

 4. In Fleet, navigate to the _Organization Settings_ page.
 Configure the _SAML Single Sign On Options_ section.

-  - Check the _Enable Single Sign On_ checkbox.
+  - Check the _Enable single sign on_ checkbox.
   - For _Identity Provider Name_ use `Google`.
   - For _Entity ID_, use a unique identifier such as `fleet.example.com`.
 Note that Google seems to error when the provided ID includes `https://`.
   - For _Issuer URI_, paste the _SSO URL_ copied from step 3.